Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Methodology

 \subsection{Co-editing Network Construction}

 Our analysis of activity cascades (RQ2) relies on co-editing networks constructed from Git commit histories.
 A directed temporal edge $A \to B$ is created at time $t$ if developer $A$ commits a change to a line of code previously edited by developer $B$.
-We use git2net~\cite{gote2019git2net} to extract these file-level co-editing relationships.
+We use git2net~\cite{gote2019git2net} to extract these file-level co-editing relationships from the default branch of each repository.
+Following~\cite{Gote2021thesis}, merge commits that modify more than 1,000 files are excluded as they primarily combine existing work rather than introduce new contributions; all remaining commits, including standard merges, are retained.
 The temporal nature of edges is crucial, as it allows us to trace the sequential flow of interactions and detect accelerated responses as described below.